 Skip to main content

-Whenever any construction takes place, it involves construction law.
+Any construction project involves construction law.
 Federal, state, and local laws affect the building of houses and commercial structures.
 These laws dictate road placement, how far back a house can sit from the street, and even how many fasteners hold up a sheet of drywall.

 Construction law also helps regulate construction disputes.
 Construction operators are called “general contractors” for good reason.
 They write the work contracts that hire and pay subcontractors, the smaller companies that carry out different types of work.
 The general contractor must ensure everyone gets paid and the homeowner is happy.

-A construction attorney can be invaluable if there are issues during the process.
+A construction attorney can be invaluable if issues arise during the process.
 Read on to learn how the construction industry handles legal issues between its members and the public.

 Practice Areas of Construction Law